rectorphp/getrector-com/resources/docs/swiss-knife.md

-In 2024 we shipped an in-house tool that we originally used only internally to help with upgrades.
+In 2024 we published an in-house tool that we used only internal for years.

 It can help you with various everyday tasks that are outside Rector's scope, but are connected with upgrades and code quality.